olion500/knowledge-ai/TESTING.md

 });
 ```

-This testing guide ensures comprehensive coverage and maintainable test suites for the Knowledge Sync AI project.
+This testing guide ensures comprehensive coverage and maintainable test suites for the Knowledge AI project.